 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-After months of testing, we recommend the gas-powered Toro SmartStow Recycler 20340 as the best gas mower for most people.
+For those who still prefer a gas mower, we recommend the Toro SmartStow Recycler 20340.
 We were particularly impressed with its self-propelled mowing performance, handling, and ability to take on large lawns.

 Since 2016, we have purchased over 34 lawn mowers and mowed hundreds of acres of grass in side-by-side tests.
 We mow too-tall and dew-wet grass as well as more typical dry turf.
 From old-school reel motors to traditional gas models powered by the latest Briggs & Stratton motors, to modern and powerful fully battery-operated mowers, read on to see all our favorites and how they performed.

 We're in an era where battery-powered tools are replacing the need for a loud, maintenance-intensive, fume-producing engine, but sometimes the old ways still work really well.
 As soon as we fired up the Toro SmartStow Recycler 20340 and got the blade spinning, it was clear to our testers that it offers one of the best combinations of performance, power, and handling in our lineup.
 The auto-drive eliminates most of the work of pushing the mower, and the stout engine offers a consistently clean cut.
 A huge advantage that internal combustion engine mowers have over their electric cousins is that there is little to no downtime.
 Batteries can take one, two, or even five hours to charge.
-With gas models, you can top the fuel tank off and keep going, provided that you have fuel available.
+With gas models, you can top off the fuel tank and keep going, provided you have fuel available.

 SPECIFICATIONS